 Our ARTISTIC Director

-Madelyn Mensen, Artistic Director, has been active in music for 30 years.
-As a native to the Brockville area, she most enjoyed participating in the Brockville Lions Music Festival as a child, performing with the Brockville Operatic Society, school bands, and studying organ at St, Lawrence Church.
-In adulthood, she is a business owner, member of the Brockville Lions Music Festival committee, church musician, market vendor and devoted to her husband and best friend, Adam, and 3 children, Frances, Florence, and Ernest .
-She looks forward to supporting musical initiatives in the community for years to come.
+Madelyn Mensen, Artistic Director, has been active in music for over 35 years.
+Originally from Plum Hollow, she most enjoyed participating in the Brockville Lions Music Festival as a child, performing with the Brockville Operatic Society, school bands, and studying organ at St. Lawrence Church.
+After completing a degree in music at Carleton University, she pursued a career in funeral services.
+Today she is an established business owner, member of the Brockville Lions Music Festival committee, church musician, and devoted wife and mother.
+She looks forward to supporting performing arts in the community for years to come.

 Brockville Community Choir 2024/2025 Fall Program